ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 From the eligble simulants, select the sample to have noise added.
 For those individuals, copy the relevant piece of data from another person in the household.

+When selecting the sample from the eligible simulants, the unconditional probability of a simulant having noise added should match the row-level probability specified by the user, *unless* this probability is greater than the fraction of simulants eligible for noise.
+If the user requests a higher row-level probability of copy-from-within-household noise than the fraction of simulants that is eligible for copying, raise a warning to the user, and add noise to all eligible cells in the column.
+For details about how to implement the user warning given our shard-based distributed data processing approach, see the `Additional noise implementation details`_ section below.

 Limitations:

 - This oversimplifies some swapping of ages or birthdays between family members.
 However, it allows better control over the percent of simulants to receive incorrect information and will likely pose a similar PRL challenge.